-Coding is a great skill to practice, however, it’s tricky for young learners to work on their technical abilities consistently.
-Kids may find coding boring, but there’s a way to help shift their mindset about computer programming.
-In this article, we’ll discuss getting your kids excited about coding so they don’t miss out on the chance to create something incredible!
+Coding is a great skill to learn, however, it’s tricky for young learners to work on their technical abilities consistently.
+Kids may find coding boring or get stuck on small hiccups, but there’s a way to help shift their mindset about computer programming.
+In this article, we’ll discuss getting your kids excited about coding, so they don’t miss out on the chance to create something incredible!

 Kickstart your child's love to coding with a live online award-winning free beginner-friendly Scratch coding class led by an expert, and designed by professionals from Google, Stanford, and MIT.